my favorite things

 Apple, or if online, the iTunes store.
 Nothing makes me happy like the discounted movies section!
 Who doesn't love any kind of shopping where you don't have to leave home?

 Grilled cheese and tomato soup.
 Narrowing this down was really tough.
 I firmly believe a good grilled cheese makes any bad day better.
+My least favorite food is probably duck.
+Most types of soup makes me happy.

 Cod fish sticks.
-Bland, boring, but oh so dependable.

 Carmen's "Habanera," because I love the idea that falling in love is outside of your control.